 He sorted through his few possessions to find something that would be suitable, but what he had didn’t seem to have any lasting value.

-He went into the city hoping to find something appropriate at the souvenir shops where tourists buy the usual array of wipe up towels, drinking mugs and T-shirts with the ‘been there, done that’ messages.
+He went into the city, hoping to find something appropriate at the souvenir shops where tourists buy the usual array of wipe up towels, drinking vessels and togas with the ‘been there, done that’ messages.

 He went home empty handed in the evening, still determined that if he was to leave something behind, it must have some lasting significance.